lsst-sqre/nginx-python-docker/README.md

 Use this image with Kubernetes.
 On this image, nginx is configured to talk to uWSGI over a `127.0.0.1:3031` HTTP socket since containers in Kubernetes pods all share host network.
+The nginx container listens on 8080 because we assume that another service will terminate SSL.

 ## Prior art